cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 </dependency>
 ```

-or to use it with OpenEJB:
+To use it with OpenEJB:

 ```xml
 <dependency>